CSR Card Changes

 Health & Safety Trained Card – 1 April 2019

-From 1 April 2019 CSR will also be introducing a Health and Safety Trained card.
-This card will provide evidence of appropriate health and safety training only and will not display the card holder’s occupation.
+CSR introduced a Health and Safety Trained card on 1 April 2019.
+This card provides evidence of appropriate health and safety training only and does not display the card holder’s occupation.
 Candidates must complete the CSR one day health and safety course to be eligible for this card which will be valid for 4 years from the date of the health and safety training.

 The Buildsafe-NI Action Plan (2011) requires all site operatives and staff to have appropriate health and safety training.
 Government Construction Clients must include this as a contract requirement.
 The Health and Safety Trained Card will meet this obligation for operatives.
 It will also be accepted in the Republic of Ireland as a result of the mutual recognition agreement that deems the CSR one day health and safety course to be equivalent to the Safe Pass one day course.

 It is important to note however that this card will not meet the CLC One Industry Logo requirements and therefore WILL NOT be accepted in GB.